-The mandate of Lo Fi Dance Theory is to support the development, creation, and presentation of works that find their inspiration or form in dance.
-Comprised of a contemporary dance company, an international class series, and a research platform that unites dance artists and renowned multidisciplinary collaborators with the public, Lo Fi Dance Theory creates a community of exchange that fosters dance-centered collaborations across all disciplines, cultures and communities in Canada and internationally.
+Lo Fi Dance Theory supports the development, creation, and presentation of works that find their inspiration or form in dance.
+Comprised of a contemporary dance company, an international class series, and a research platform that unites dance artists and renowned multidisciplinary collaborators with the public, Lo Fi Dance Theory creates a community of exchange that fosters dance-centered collaborations in Canada and internationally.
 Our projects are much the same as our classes; pushing the boundaries between the arts and humanities – or, between social phenomena and kinetic possibility.

 Lo Fi Dance Theory’s vision is that of a collaborative and connected community that engages and supports uncompromising dance-informed works through:

 The research, creation and production of projects across diverse platforms including live performance, film, design, visual art, music, and digital media.

 The presentation of these works across Canada and abroad, generating an intercultural dialogue between its artists and the engaged public.